 Identify the structural features within the image — the lines and shapes, their colors and brightness;

-- Interpret these structural features as symbolic representations of things in the world around us — hills draped in shimmering grasses, a golden sun, a path basking in evening blue leading off into a valley; and, if it's so inclined,
+Interpret these structural features as symbolic representations of things in the world around us — hills draped in shimmering grasses, a golden sun, a path basking in evening blue leading off into a valley; and, then, if it's so inclined,

-- Assemble these pieces within our imaginations — think about what might have come before or follow after, ponder questions a certain juxtaposition of symbols might raise.
+Assemble these pieces within our imaginations — think about what might have come before or follow after, ponder the philosophical questions a certain juxtaposition of symbols might raise.

 This process doesn't happen within some isolated black box that simply spits out a number upon completion: 42!
 Our visual systems provide feedback at each stage of the process in the form of subconscious emotions or nagging demands for our attention.
 Ever wonder why you like some abstract artworks and not others?
 In part, its that your brain's sending you subliminal messages even about things as simple as `I like that arrangement of lines', `those colors make me a little nauseous when they're next to one another', etc. A big part of becoming a better photographer, a more holistic visual image maker, is learning to consciously pay attention to your brain's own subconscious responses to an image at the different stages of perception.

 The ingredients of an Image

-Based on these stages of perception, then, we can begin to think about what might go into building a great image, working our way up from the foundational to the inspirational.
-I normally think about this as a construction of sorts involving five layers (though, all five aren't always necessary):
+Based on these stages of perception, then, perhaps we can begin to think about what might go into building a successful image, working our way up from the foundational to the inspirational.
+It might help to think about each image as having five layers, five perspectives, from which to view, assess, and interpret it:

-- Technical: Basic skills required to bring one's vision for an image to fruition;
+I) Technical: The basic technical skills required to support the process of bringing one's vision for an image to concrete realization;

-- Composition: The abstract structure of an image from the perspective of nothing more than lines, shapes, and colors of which its composed;
+II) Abstract Composition: The structure of an image from the perspective of nothing more than the lines, shapes, and colors of which its composed;

-IV) Story: How these objects come together to provide context, tell a story, pose a question, or spark the imagination; and
+IV) Story: How these subjects and perspectives come together to provide context, tell a story, pose a question, or spark the imagination; and